HoldenEagle/Room_Spatial_Mapper_3D/README.md

 The necessary libraries needed to run this visualizer are listed in requirements.txt.
 To install the necessary libraries, use the command pip install -r requirements.txt.

-A visual taken of the space of one of the demo point clouds is shown in the image in this branch.
+A visual taken of the space of one of the demo point clouds is shown in the png file in this branch.

+The Demo point clouds I used to test this visualizer are given below.
+They are the ply files.
+You can just simply put the file path into the pointCloudWindow class to initialize it.